myaut/dtrace-stap-book/book/kernel/irq.md

         sym(arg1);  } '
 ```

-Interrupt threads is not the only method to defer execution of certain kernel code: kernel provides a lot of other facilities to do so.
+[__index__:bottom half] Interrupt threads is not the only method to defer execution of certain kernel code: kernel provides a lot of other facilities to do so.
 They are referred to as _bottom halves_ of interrupt, while interrupt handler itself is a _top half_ which responsibility is to activate bottom half.
 An example of them is defferred interrupt handlers __softirqs__ and __tasklets__ in Linux which are executed in the context of `ksoftirqd-N` kernel threads.
 They are prioritized where `TASKLET_SOFTIRQ` has the lesser priority and serves for execution of tasklets (they are more lightweight than softirqs).
 They could be traced using `softirq.entry` and `softirq.exit` probes.

 If bottom half (or any other in-kernel job) has to be executed at specified moment of time, Linux provides __timers__ while Solaris has _cyclic subsystem_ which can be accessed through __callouts__ or `timeout()`/`untimeout()` calls.

-To simplify execution of small chunks of work Linux provide __workqueue__ mechanism which has closest analogue in Solaris -- __task queues__.
+[__index__:workqueue (Linux)] [__index__:taskqueue (Solaris)] To simplify execution of small chunks of work Linux provide __workqueue__ mechanism which has closest analogue in Solaris -- __task queues__.
 They provide a pool of worker threads whose extract function and data pointers from a queue and call that function.
 Many drivers may implement their own work queues.
 Solaris provides static probes to trace task queues:

 ```
 # dtrace -n '